jdanandrai/jdanandrai/README.md

 * 🌍  I'm based in Noida
 * 🖥️  See my portfolio at [Blog](https://devopsthings.net)
 * ✉️  You can contact me at [me@anandrai.in](mailto:anandrai@devopsthings.net)
-* 🧠  I'm learning Terrraform,
+* 🧠  I'm working on Kubernetes,Docker,
 * 🤝  I'm open to collaborating on Bash Scripting , Automation, Devops
 * ⚡  I am writer, I love writing Journal